Rian1010/Django-Practice-1/README.md

 - python manage.py migrate

 ## Get Aliases (Not important, so it is okay, if it does not work)
-- nano ~/.bashrc
+- nano ~/.bashrc (to get to the bashrc on VSCode, but for this part use settings.json on VSCodeas shown at the very bottom of the README.md file)
-- alias run = "python3 manage.py runserver"
+- alias run = "python3 manage.py runserver" (does not apply for vscode)
 - Then press "Ctrl + X" to save, "Y" for yes, and then press the <enter> button
 - Run the page using 'run' in the terminal